About the Farm...

 Nestled in the Southeastern corridor of Washington County.
 NY, find your escape at our 1772 Homestead, rich with history and surrounded by open skies, lush pastures, and healing nature.

 While we are primarily a destination Wedding venue, we wanted to expand our horizons to share what we've created with everyone.
 Giving life to our annual festivals and locally sourced Farm-to-Table Dinner series.

 Experience Lakota's exquisite 1844 event barn.
 At just under 11,000 square feet of modernized historical beauty, it provides you unparalleled ambiance with ample space and freedom.

 Our main barn, located on the ground level, was originally the farm's milking parlor.
 This has now been converted into a cocktail parlor housing our beautiful hand-crafted 48 foot horseshoe shaped bar, made of repurposed beams from the barn.

-The upper portion of the barn is open and bright with rustic beams and an immaculate 100 year old chandelier.
-Giving us the freedom to use this space as anything from a yoga center to an intimate dinner space.
+The upper portion of the barn is open and bright with rustic beams throughout and an immaculate 100 year old chandelier.
+Giving us the freedom to use this space as anything from a yoga center to an intimate dining space.

 Owners Kimberly & Alan Finney, purchased the farm in 2015, fully restoring the property to all its original glory.
 Lakota's Farm opened for events in 2016.
 The grounds are also the home that they share with their dogs, cats and of course the horses too, including the farm's namesake Lakota.
 Every animal on Lakota's Farm was a rescued animal and will forever live out there days here.